gaetanzanella/presentations/catching-ai-defining-ai/slides.md

 - Universal, powerful, historical concept
 - Reproducing human like behavior
-- Since 2012, ML explodes to create more human like programs
+- Since 2012, ML explodes to create more and more human like programs

 ## ✅ ML